hayes/pothos/docs/guide/deno.md

 #### Imports

 Most of the setup for deno works exactly the same way as it does for node.
 The main difference is where things are imported from.
-GiraphQL and all its plugins are published as a single package on deno.land.
+Pothos and all its plugins are published as a single package on deno.land.
 Each of the node packages available on npm are available in the `packages` directory:

 ```typescript